 The Muppet Christmas Carol features old standby Michael Caine as crabby, Christmas-hating miser Ebenezer Scrooge and the familiar Muppets characters taking on the roles of most of the other characters—Kermit the Frog and Miss Piggy as the Cratchits, for example.

 There's plenty of humor and music, and it's a great way to introduce kids to this classic holiday tale.
 It's really one of the best Muppet movies, and even one of the better adaptations of A Christmas Carol out there, so it's really worth checking out this holiday season.
+It streams on Disney+.

 This timeless short features everyone's favorite anti-Santa who tries to ruin Christmas but learns an important lesson instead.
 Of course it helps that it features narration by monster-movie great Boris Karloff and a signature song, "You're a Mean One, Mr. Grinch," performed by Thurl Ravenscroft, who also lent his basso profondo voice to Tony the Tiger and a number of Disneyland attractions, including the Haunted Mansion, the Pirates of the Carribean, and the Enchanted Tiki Room.